Federal Reserve's favored inflation gauge tumbles in November as prices continue to ease

-WASHINGTON (AP) — The Federal Reserve's preferred measure of inflation fell last month in another sign that price pressures easing in the face of the central bank's interest rate hikes.
+WASHINGTON (AP) — The Federal Reserve’s preferred measure of prices fell last month, another sign that inflation is easing and that Americans should benefit from lower costs and reduced interest rates in 2024.

 Friday's report from the Commerce Department showed that U.S. consumer prices slid 0.1% last month from October and rose 2.6% from November 2022.
 The month-over-month drop was the largest since April 2020 when the economy was reeling from the COVID-19 pandemic.